Find Your Zen, No Passport Required, at These 8 Meditation Retreats

 Design by Emily Blevins

-Sometimes, a week on the beach is not enough of an escape from the whirlwind of daily responsibilities and social media notifications.
-Increasingly, stressed-out travelers are finding respite in meditation retreats—daylong or multiday workshops during which participants engage in meditation and other mindfulness practices.
+Sometimes, a week on vacation is not enough of an escape from the mental stress leftover from daily responsibilities and social media notifications.
+Increasingly, travelers are finding respite in meditation retreats—daylong or multiday workshops during which participants engage in meditation and other mindfulness practices.

-But you needn’t journey to a mountaintop monastery in Thailand or an ashram in India to deep-breathe your way to tranquility.
-There are numerous meditation and Zen centers across the United States.
-Some focus on traditional schools of Buddhist teachings, such as Zen (which originated in China and is influenced by Taoist teachings) and Theravadan (which is the oldest school of Buddhism and practiced widely in Southeast Asia); some are hybrids and incorporate additional religious meditation practices (from Hinduism and Taoism, for example) and other mindfulness practices, including yoga or forest bathing.
+But you needn’t journey to a mountaintop monastery in Thailand or an ashram in India to give your mind a break.
+There are numerous meditation and Zen centers across the United States where you can deep-breathe your way to tranquility.
+Some focus on traditional schools of Buddhist teachings, such as Zen (which originated in China and is influenced by Taoist teachings) and Theravadan (which is the oldest school of Buddhism and is practiced widely in Southeast Asia).
+Some are hybrids and incorporate additional theological meditation practices (from Hinduism and Taoism, for example) and other mindfulness practices, including yoga or forest bathing.
 Many offer silent retreats.

 Guests at Esalen in Big Sur, California, spend much of their time soaking in views of the Pacific Ocean.